joelengt/redux-saga/packages/babel-plugin-redux-saga/README.md

 Babel plugin for code instrumenting by extending `redux-saga` code fragments with additional meta-data.
 Meta-data contains information about code fragment location and other details, that could be consumed by developer tools or libraries.
 Adding the plugin improve logging for errors thrown in your sagas.
+Example of setup and demo are available [here](../../examples/error-demo)

 ## Example